-The first thing that everyone should know (both martial artists, both other people) is that prevention is the most effective technique of self-defense (it is the first step of our self-defense method, read Personal defense: the S.A.F.E. method).
+The first thing that everyone should know is that: prevention is the most effective technique of self-defense and therefore it is the first step of our method (read Personal defense: the S.A.F.E. method).

 As a 6 Dragons Kung Fu’s practitioner you must learn to:

-- Project your safety (preparation) – Prepare your body and your mind to fight (physically and mentally), plan your movements, evaluate the scenarios
+- Project your safety (preparation) – Prepare your body / mind to fight, plan your movements and rationally evaluate the scenarios

 - Check the environment (discipline) – Know your surrounding and each time that you go to places that you don’t know, study them (according to the risk level)

-- Control yourself (concentration) – Control your reactions, your instincts, what you communicate (also and above all verbally)
+- Control yourself (concentration) – Control your reactions, your instincts, what you communicate with your body language and (above all) verbally

 - Most critical situations can be prevented by simply avoiding laziness to act without thinking and preparing simple plans

 - It is not at all necessary to maintain a paranoid level of alert, you just have to keep in mind some small tips

 - The idea is not to prevent every possible dangerous situation, this is impossible (and paranoid), the goal is to try to prevent the most common / frequent problems